macmullensantiago/Apuntes--/README.md

         When the dharma is really taking care of the problems of life, it is true dharma.

+        A child may try to help a butterfly to emerge by breaking open its chrysalis.

    ## Mindfulness
       * www.umassmed.edu/cfm Center for Mindfulness, UMass Medical School www.mindandlife.org Mind and Life Institute